HyuanTan/hyuantan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I'm Huoyuan Tan, a first-year Master's student in Computer Science and Engineering at the IT Faculty of the University of Gothenburg.
-I hold a Bachelor's degree in Medical Information Engineering and under the supervision of my advisor, I participated in the analysis of data collected from biological IoT devices using machine learning.
+Hi, I'm Huoyuan Tan, a second-year Master's student in Computer Science and Engineering at the IT Faculty of the University of Gothenburg.
+I have my Bachelor's degree in Medical Information Engineering and under the supervision of my advisor, I participated in the analysis of data collected from biological IoT devices using machine learning.

 After graduation, I worked as an algorithm engineer at an autonomous driving company, [Xingyun Intelligence (Shenzhen) Technology Co., Ltd.](http://arrive.ai), where I developed algorithms related to industrial autonomous systems, including SLAM, perception, path planning, and control.

-My research interests lie in **robotics, machine learning, and large language models (LLMs)**.
-I have hands-on experience with C++, Python, and Linux, and I'm eager to continue improving my skills through real-world projects.
-I am currently seeking internship opportunities in the fields of robotics, machine learning, or natural language processing (NLP).
+My research interests lie in **Autonomous Driving, Vision-Language-Action mode(VLA), Large Language Models(LLMs) and Reinforcement Learning**.
+I have hands-on experience with C++, Python, and Linux, and I am passionate about technology and motivated by the belief that technology can enhance people's well-being, reduce emissions, and contribute to a more sustainable future.
+I am currently seeking opportunities in the fields of robotics, autonomous driving and LLMs.